aaltomcc/cs-ej4101-fall-2019-027-starter/diary-027.md

 >
 >>### cs-ej4101-fall-2019-027-starter
 >
 >Even though it was not mentioned in the _Diary-027.md_ file.
 A coordinator had posted a recommendation in Slack on how to fix this problem.
 A _config.yml_ file had to be made, where I could add my preferred title.
+The additional files like:
+>
+>* README
+>* GITIGNORE
+>* etc
-The additional files like a README, GITIGNORE and etc have to be added too as this is a version control folder.
+>have to be added too as this is a version control folder.
 However, I was familiar with these from previous projects.